faykris/GreenRun-Sports/README.md

 # GreenRun - Sports
 ![](https://rebustech.io/wp-content/uploads/2020/12/GreenRun-Logo-Design-final-high-resolution-green-1.png)
-This repository has a demonstration about an API that will be used for a sportsbook application.
+This repository has a demonstration about an API that could be used for a sportsbook application.

 ## Deployed in Heroku
 You can use this URL to make tests of the API: